gauntface/gaunt.dev/content/blog/2012/03/27/skillset-academi-mobile-apps-content-creation.md

 ---
 title: "Skillset Academi+ - Mobile Apps & Content Creation"
-excerpt: "Matt Gaunt was asked to give a presentation on the current state of affairs in the mobile landscape at the Skillset Academy in Newport, Wales.
+description: "Matt Gaunt was asked to give a presentation on the current state of affairs in the mobile landscape at the Skillset Academy in Newport, Wales.
 Here's the slide deck."
 mainImage: "/images/blog/2014/07/11/4062887277-618c01f4d3-o.jpg"
 primaryColor: "#cad5ef"
 date: "2012-03-27T11:57:56-07:00"